identity-com/docs/showcase/README.md

 # View the updated DID document (with the additional key added)
 $ cryptid document

-# Update cryptid configuration to use the new key by default
+# Update Cryptid configuration to use the new key by default
 $ cryptid config set keyFile $(pwd)/key2.json

 # Remove the default key